stefuiii/tp/docs/DeveloperGuide.md

 <puml src="diagrams/CommandHistoryDiagram.puml" width="100%" />

-[To include implementations once finalised - with PUML]
 ### Add Contact with Basic Information
 The add operation is facilitated by the `AddCommandBasic` class within the Logic and Model components.